GarwelGarwel/KerbalHealth/README.md

 - HP change based on several factors such as available living space, presence of crewmates, gravity, and specific ship parts.
 - If a kerbal's health goes under 20%, he/she is exhausted and becomes a Tourist.
 They will go back to work when health grows back to 25%.
 - If a kerbal's health falls to 0, he/she dies!
 - Kerbals are affected by radiation, which permanently reduces their maximum health.
+It can come from the Sun, including CMEs, radioactive parts, galactic cosmic rays and even killing planets (OPM only).
 - You can protect from radiation by using shielding and choosing safer mission profiles.
 Planets and moons can reduce radiation within their magnetic fields and atmospheres.
-- Occasionally, solar radiation storms will hit a planet or a vessel in Sun's orbit.
-They can be very powerful, and kerbals will automatically take to the shelter (most protected parts of the vessel).
-The Sun has its 11-year cycle, and you can choose safer periods for interplanetary missions.
 - Kerbals may fall sick, have health accidents, panic attacks and other contingences.
 - When kerbals level up, they can acquire quirks that affect their health reactions, to the better or to the worse.
 - All necessary data is shown in the Health Monitor (at KSC and in flight) and Health Report (in the editor).